Instituto Tecnológico Autónomo de México: Department of International Studies

 The Department of International Studies is one of the main research centers of diplomatic studies in Mexico and Latin America.
 It also coordinates the Institute of European Integration Studies (IEIE) and the Inter-American Studies Center (CEPI).
 Also, ITAM publishes the Latin American edition of Foreign Affairs, the American journal of international relations, and has the highest rank of admission to the Mexican Foreign Service (SEM).

 Department of General Studies

-Despite being known for as a technocratic education center, ITAM has maintained a large group of faculty devoted to the study of Philosophy, History, Religion and Society in its Department of General Studies.
+Despite being known as a technocratic education center, ITAM has maintained a large group of faculty devoted to the study of Philosophy, History, Religion and Society in its Department of General Studies.
 This department provides the bulk of the teaching for the core courses at ITAM: History, Ideas and Socio-Political Institutions, and Problems of the Current Society.
 This department edits a journal by the name of Estudios which contains mostly essays by Mexican philosophers and historians.